-There are several new radar sites in the valleys and hills south and west of Cedar Gate Road, as well as mobile radar sites around the gate itself.
-Most of the sites were installed as recently as 1999, and two of them are unusually large, considering that there is no regular air traffic anywhere around.
+There are quite a few radar sites and ground threats in the valleys and hills south and west of Cedar Gate Road, as well as mobile radar sites around the gate itself.
+Two of them are unusually large, considering there is no regular air traffic anywhere around.
 At least none that we know about...

-We think that these radar sites are part of a testing ground for new stealth developments that operate out of Groom or in a later stage out of TTR.
-The location, between Area 51 and TTR, and almost in a straight line with the north end of the Groom runways, in an uninhabited valley, makes this an almost ideal spot for such tests.
-There are similar mobile sites near the Area 51 North Gate (see link below), and on several occasions we have observed tests at night, involving both radar locations.
+As it turns out these radar sites are mostly Russian models.
+They are part of a test range for new stealth developments that operate out of Area 51 or in a later stage out of TTR.
+The location, between Area 51 and TTR and almost in a straight line with the north end of the Groom runways, in an uninhabited valley makes this an ideal spot for such tests.
+There are similar mobile sites near the Area 51 North Gate (see link below).
+On several occasions we have observed tests at night, involving both radar locations.
 The sites are also used as threat simulators during Red Flag exercises.

 The red and blue warning lights on top of the ramp indicate when the site is active.
 Thanks to our reader Bryan Coish for identifying the system.

 More radar sites in the vicinity of Cedar Gate, photographed in September 2001.
 Both are located in the northern Kawich Valley, southeast of Cedar Gate.